 Games/Centers/Technology: 15 minutes

 My goal is to teach my students one new game per week.
-Then I rotate games and make them options throughout the year.
+It doesn’t always happen but that’s okay!
+Then I use these games as a part of our math center rotations each week.

 When I am teaching a game, I usually play it whole group first.
 I have found this works best.
 When I have tried to model playing with a partner in front of the class, many just aren’t paying enough attention to be able to go play independently.